November 6, 2013

 PCP is caused by a fungus.
 A healthy immune system can control the fungus.
 However, PCP causes illness in children and in adults with a weakened immune system.

 The fungus that causes PCP almost always affects the lungs, causing a form of pneumonia.
 People with CD4 cell counts under 200 have the highest risk of developing PCP.
-People with counts under 300 who have already had another opportunistic infection are also at risk.
 Most people who get PCP become much weaker, lose a lot of weight, and are likely to get PCP again.

 Bactrim or Septra (TMP/SMX) is normally the most effective drug against PCP.
-It is also inexpensive, costing only about $10 per month.
+It is also inexpensive, costing only about $10 per month in the US.
 However, the "SMX" part is a sulfa drug and almost half of the people who take it have an allergic reaction.

 Dapsone causes fewer allergic reactions than TMP/SMX.
 It is also fairly inexpensive -- about $30 per month.
 It also is taken as a pill and, like Bactrim or Septra, not more than one pill daily.